 Most are MP3 only.

-Can all files and subfolders in a folder at once with branch view
+Can show all files in a folder and all of its subfolders at once.

 Pro Fast and powerful search